manav1411/insta-focused/README.md

-insta-focused is a project that allows users to message on instagram, without distractions such as stories, explore, reels, etc.
+insta-focused is a project that allows users to message on instagram, without distractions such as stories, etc.

 ## Process
 * A platform is presented to users, where they can log in using their instagram account.
 Note: a business account is required.